mori-peepoSit/checkers/README.md

 # Checkers
 - Implementation of checkers in python (and rust)
-- Implemented a basic cpu player that one can play against
+- Implemented a basic tree search of possible moves
-- Using minimax with alpha-beta-pruning to improve performance for dfs for best moves for cpu player
+- Using minimax with alpha-beta-pruning to allow for deeper/faster searches